cloudflare/cloudflare-docs/content/dns/dnssec/multi-signer-dnssec/setup.md

 Although a few steps can also be completed via the user interface, currently the whole process can only be completed using the API.

-## Step 1 - Set up Cloudflare zone
+## 1. Set up Cloudflare zone

 {{<Aside>}}
-The following steps also apply if you use [Cloudfare as a secondary DNS provider](/dns/zone-setups/zone-transfers/cloudflare-as-secondary/), with the difference that the records in steps 2 and 3 should be transferred from the primary, and step 4 is not necessary.
+The following steps also apply if you use [Cloudfare as a secondary DNS provider](/dns/zone-setups/zone-transfers/cloudflare-as-secondary/), with the difference that, in such case, the records in steps 2 and 3 should be transferred from the primary, and step 4 is not necessary.
 {{</Aside>}}
 1. Use the [Edit DNSSEC Status endpoint](/api/operations/dnssec-edit-dnssec-status) to enable DNSSEC and activate multi-signer DNSSEC for your zone.
 This is done by setting `status` to `active` and `dnssec_multi_signer` to `true`, as in the following example.